-i) Can judicial or administrative authorities take provisional or interim measures to enable an applicant to exercise contact or access in respect of a child while mediation is ongoing?
-19 19.5 The enforceability of mediated agreements a) Are there legal restrictions on the content of mediated agreements regarding family law matters in your State? ☐ Yes, please specify: ☑ No b) Which additional formalities, if any, are required in your State to make mediated agreements in a family dispute involving children enforceable? □ (1) Notarisation of the mediated agreement □ (2) Court approval of the mediated agreement Please specify competent court: □ (3) Registration of the mediated agreement with the court.
-Please specify competent court: □ (4) Other (please specify) Parties may seek to have some or all of the terms of the agreement embodied in an order of the court.
-The order may be enforced to the extent possible under domestic law. □ (5) No additional formalities are required.
+i) Can judicial or administrative authorities take provisional or interim measures to enable an applicant to exercise contact or access in respect of a child while mediation is ongoing? ☐ Yes ☐ No 19 .5 The enforceability of mediated ag greements a) Are there legal restrictions on the content of mediated agreements regarding family law matters in your State? ☐ Yes, please specify: ☐ No b) Which additional formalities, if any, are required in your State to make mediated agreements in a family dispute involving children enforceable? □ (1) Notarisation of the mediated agreement □ (2) Court approval of the mediated agreement Please specify competent court: □ (3) Registration of the mediated agreement with the court.
+Please specify competent court: □ (4) Other (please specify) □ (5) No additional formalities are required.
 Mediated agreements in family disputes involving children are immediately enforceable without any additional formalities being required If you ticked one or both of options (2) or (3) above, please go to question 19.5 c).
 If not, please proceed to question 19.5 d) c) Is the mediated agreement, once approved by or registered with a court, treated as an order of that court?
-Please explain where necessary ☐ Yes, Go to question 19.5 e) ☐ No, Go to question 19.5 d) d) Is it possible to turn a mediated agreement into a court order?
-Yes, please briefly explain what steps are required and which court would be competent: Parties may seek to have some or all of the terms of the agreement embodied in an order of the court.
-The order may be enforced to the extent possible under domestic the law.
-No e) Who bears the cost of rendering the mediated agreement enforceable?
-Please list the number from question 19.5 b) next to the relevant answer The parties must pay: 4 The cost is covered by any free or reduced rate legal assistance provided to one / both parties: Central Authority: There are no costs: 19 .6 Agreements mediated in another State a) Can an agreement mediated in another State in a family dispute involving children be approved by a court or otherwise formalised in your State in the same manner as an agreement mediated in your State (see question 19.5 b) above)? ✓ Yes No, a different method for formalising the agreement must be used.
+Please explain where necessary ☐ Yes, Go to question 19.5 e) ☐ No, Go to question 19.5 d) d) Is it possible to turn a mediated agreement into a court order? ☐ Yes, please briefly explain what steps are required and which court would be competent:☐ No e) Who bears the cost of rendering the mediated agreement enforceable?
+Please list the number from question 19.5 b) next to the relevant answer The parties must pay: The cost is covered by any free or reduced rate legal assistance provided to one / both parties: Central Authority: There are no costs: 19 2.6 Agreements mediated in another State a) Can an agreement mediated in another State in a family dispute involving children be approved by a court or otherwise formalised in your State in the same manner as an agreement mediated in your State (see question 19.5 b) above)?
+Yes No, a different method for formalising the agreement must be used.
 Please specify: No, it is not possible to formalise an agreement mediated in another State Other (please specify):